-They say the only two things certain in life are death and taxes, but in business, there's a third constant: the need for money.
-When you can't immediately cover that need with your own cash or assets, fast business loans may help.
-These funding sources can get you ample cash more quickly than more traditional lenders can.
+They say the only two things certain in life are death and taxes, but in business, there’s a third constant: the need for money.
+When you can’t immediately cover that need with your own cash or assets, fast business loans may help.
+These types of alternative funding sources can get you ample cash more quickly than more traditional lenders can.
 Read on to learn whether a fast business loan is right for you, what you need in order to get one, and what types of fast business loans are available.

 Editor’s note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 |SBG Funding||Same day||Up to $5 million||No|

 With a fast business loan, you can expect the money in your bank account within a day or two.
 Many lenders tout speedy loan deposits, but there are some that really stood out to use when reviewing the best business loans.

 This online lender provides business owners with funding the same day as approval.
 Rapid Finance will lend business borrowers anywhere from $5,000 to $10 million.
 The lender has a simple online and mobile application and fast approvals.
 It also has an online portal that enables you to track the status of your loan and manage it.
 Rapid Finance offers a variety of loan types including term loans, merchant cash advances, and lines of credit.
 Learn more in our complete Rapid Finance review.

 SBG Funding can also fund a loan the same day it’s approved.
 This lender offers a variety of financing options including term loans, lines of credit, equipment financing, bridge loans, and invoice factoring.
 With many of these loan types, you’ll get a decision on your application in 24 hours.
 We also like that you can make payments on your loans either monthly or weekly, and can borrow up to $10 million.
 You can learn more in our full SBG Funding review.